R1tulD3v/SurgiVision/README.md

 # SurgiVision
 SurgiVision is an end-to-end medical AI system that leverages 3D autoencoders for unsupervised anomaly detection in spleen CT scans.
 Our project demonstrates a complete pipeline from raw medical data processing to a deployable web interface.
 It is designed for identifying pathological conditions in spleen CT scans using deep learning.
+The system addresses a critical medical need: automated detection of spleen pathologies such as cysts, infarcts, lacerations, and masses.
+Current clinical practice relies on manual radiologist review, which is time-consuming and subject to variability